-We have audited the accompanying special purpose financial statements of Wipro Gallagher Solutions, LLC, which are comprised of the balance sheet - special purpose as of March 31, 2023, and the related statements of operations and member's equity - special purpose, and cash flows - special purpose for the year then ended, and the related notes to the special purpose financial statements.
+We have audited the accompanying financial statements of Wipro Gallagher Solutions, LLC, which are comprised of the balance sheet as of March 31, 2024, and the related statements of operations and member's equity, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the special purpose financial statements referred to above present fairly, in all material respects, the financial position of Wipro Gallagher Solutions, LLC as of March 31, 2023, and the results of its operations and its cash flows for the year then ended, in accordance with the basis of accounting described in Note 1 B.a.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Wipro Gallagher Solutions, LLC as of March 31, 2024, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.